 According to Mixpanel the iOS9 adoption has grown to 79.85% (data fetched on the 10th of December 2015).
 This data includes all versions of iOS 9, including iOS9 9.2, iOS 9.1, iOS 9.0.2, iOS 9.01 and 9.0 beta.
 Despite close to 80% is a significant majority of all iOS devices, the remaining users

-A good rule of thumb with iOS app testing is to focus on the latest iOS version but keep the prior ones part of the testing roster until adoption is less that 5% among total devices.
+A good rule of thumb with iOS app testing is to focus on the latest iOS version but keep the prior ones part of the testing roster until the adoption is less than 5% among total devices.
 Furthermore, Apple has a pretty good track record of delivering new iOS versions (upgrades) that fix issues for the prior versions.
-For example, the latest data from Testdroid Cloud test runs on iOS 9 devices yields that the trend of failures has gone significantly down when the same app has been tested on several versions of iOS 9.
+For example, the latest data from Bitbar Testing test runs on iOS 9 devices yields that the trend of failures has gone significantly down when the same app has been tested on several versions of iOS 9.

 Again, the good news is that Apple reacts quickly to these sort of bugs by releasing a new upgrade version.
 Here is what happened with the tests on iOS 9 variants, and how things started getting better after new minor versions were rolled out and used by app developers:

 If we map this is in a timeline, the first official iOS 9 version was published on September 16th (however, the first preview/beta was available after WWDC on June 2015) and in next two weeks Apple pushed out two versions – the iOS 9.0.1 on September 23rd and iOS 9.0.2 on September 30th.
 Next versions came out October 21st (9.1) and earlier this week we saw 9.2.
 The data from iOS 9.2 test runs is yet not comparable with the prior versions, so we’ll get back to that later when more testing and data can be extracted from those test runs.